Posterior contraction in sparse Bayesian factor models for massive covariance matrices: Introduction

-The second set of results pertain to the more interesting case, $p_n \gg n$.
-In this regime, we shall consider a weaker notion of discrepancy, namely the operator norm or equivalently the largest eigenvalue.
-Although the original specification of the factor model reduces the number of variables from $O(p_n^2)$ to $O(p_n)$, the estimation problem is still challenging when $p_n \gg n$.
-To address this challenge, \cite{West03} introduced \emph{sparse factor modeling} to allow many of the loadings to be exactly equal to zero through a point mass mixture prior; see also \cite{Lucasetal06, Carvalho08}.
-We show in Theorem \ref{thm:op_norm_rates} that, for appropriate point mass priors, the posterior distribution contracts at a rate of $O(\sqrt{(\log p_n)^{\gamma} /n})$ in the operator norm if the true sequence of covariance matrices admit a factor type decomposition (\ref{eq:factor_decomp}) with $k_n = O(1)$ many factors and some realistic sparsity assumption on the loadings.
-Thus, we obtain consistency as long as $p_n = O(e^{n^{\alpha}})$ for some $\alpha \in (0,1/\gamma)$.
-This is particularly appealing since the dimensionality affects the rate only through a logarithmic factor and thus provides a theoretical validation of the efficacy of sparse factor models for high-dimensional covariance matrix estimation for $p_n \gg n$.
+We now summarize the main results obtained in this paper.
+Although the original specification of the factor model reduces the number of parameters from quadratic to linear in $p_n$, the estimation problem is still challenging when $p_n \gg n$.
+To address this challenge, \cite {West03} introduced \emph{sparse factor modeling} to allow many of the loadings to be exactly equal to zero through a point mass mixture prior having a probability mass at zero; see also \cite{Lucasetal06,Carvalho08} for modifications and applications in genomics.
+Recently, \cite{castilloneedles} studied posterior concentration in estimating a sparse high-dimensional mean using such point mass mixture priors.
+However, it is not clear whether the \emph{induced} prior on the covariance from such sparsity favoring priors on the factor loadings would lead to consistent covariance estimation in the $p_n \gg n$ setting.
+We answer the question in the affirmative and derive the rate of convergence of the posterior in Section~\ref{sec:main_res}, explicitly characterizing the dependence on the dimensionality $p_n$, the true number of factor $k_{0n}$, the column sparsity $s_n$ in the true loadings and the growth rate of the largest eigenvalue $c_n$ of the true covariance.
+In particular, the dimensionality enters the rate through a logarithmic factor, providing justification of usage of such methods in \emph{ultra high-dimensional} settings.
+It may be remarked here that the usual practice of assuming the eigenvalues of the true covariance to be bounded is restrictive in our context and we relax that assumption.